CAMPSMITH/xyz_cloud_migration/Backgroupd.md

 * Use containers to ensure consistency between environments
 * Use CI/CD automation to reduce operational overhead associated with deployments and to eliminate downtime during deployments
 * avoid down time
+* Minimize changes to the application to reduce risk and cloud migration duration

 #### Areas requiring special migration planning
 * Database migration